-Enjoy the very best of NSW's Mid North Coast in Kempsey Shire
+Enjoy the very best of the Mid North Coast in Kempsey New South Wales

-Blending the excitement of forest hinterlands with the relaxation of white sand beaches, NSW's Kempsey Shire offers a delightful rural lifestyle without a dull day in the calendar.
+Blending the excitement of forest hinterlands with the relaxation of white sand beaches, Kempsey New South Wales offers a delightful rural lifestyle without a dull day in the calendar.
 Its extraordinary natural setting makes it a wonderful place to call home, and means that the region boasts a range of activities suitable for the whole family.

-Fishing in the pristine Kemspey Shire wilderness.
+Fishing in the pristine wilderness of Kemspey New South Wales.
 Image credit to Kempsey Shire Council

-Situated in an ideal location adjacent to both the Pacific Highway and the North Coast railway line, Kempsey Shire provides residents with the opportunities to make the most of rural and coastal life while remaining well-connected to urban centres – Brisbane and Sydney are less than 500 kilometres away.
+Situated in an ideal location adjacent to both the Pacific Highway and the North Coast railway line, Kempsey New South Wales provides residents with the opportunities to make the most of rural and coastal life while remaining well-connected to urban centres – Brisbane and Sydney are less than 500 kilometres away.